shamilkotta/shamilkotta/README.md

 I am a web developer specializing in the MERN stack.
 I have completed my graduation in Bsc Physics in 2022, with maths and computer science as complementary courses.

+I have a strong understanding of web development techs like React, Node js, Express, and Mongo DB.
+Also experience with trending libraries like Next js, Tailwind CSS, Material UI...
+And I have a strong skill to learn new things quickly and effectively with the help of documentation and articles.

 - 🔭 I’m currently working on [edWorld](https://github.com/shamilkotta/edWorld) project
 - 🌱 I’m currently learning Nextjs and Typescript
 - 👯 I’m looking to collaborate on JavaScript, React, ..etc